So, you’ve landed yourself a job as a marketing manager.

 If you want the sales process to run smoothly then you absolutely must create a marketing funnel.

-By mapping out the process of how to transform a visitor into a paying customer, you are outlining the customer’s journey from start to finish.
+By mapping out the process of how to transform a visitor into a lead or paying customer, you are outlining the customer’s journey from start to finish.
 This is a key resource for both the sales and marketing teams as they understand how to nurture a warm lead.

 It’s a highly effective way to explain a complex process and is a good visual tool.